kbrsh/blog/src/moon.md

 application(state) = view
 ```

 [React](https://reactjs.org) popularized this idea.
-For example, a counter application in React looks like this:
+For example, a counter application in React stores a count in state and renders it to a view.

 ```js
 import React, { useState } from "react";